-The financial factors used and the weighting attached to each factor (in parentheses) for the internal measure awards are:
+The financial factors used and the weighting attached to each factor (in parentheses) for the internal measure awards (2010 measurement period only) were:

-- earnings per share growth (50%),

-- total revenue growth (25%), and

-- and net charge-off ratio (25%).
+- EPS growth (50%) - net charge-off ratio (50%)

 For each factor, we have established minimum, target and maximum performance levels.
 The weighted average performance level will determine the percentage of shares for which restrictions will lapse.
 If target is achieved, restrictions will lapse on all of the shares awarded.
 If maximum performance is achieved, the number of shares awarded will double.